hellmarbecker/blog/_posts/2020-04-21-rebuilding-my-mailserver-using-opensmtpd-on-debian.markdown

 [OpenSMTPD](https://www.opensmtpd.org/) is really great, it offers up-to-date security features and its configuration is much simpler than for other SMTP servers.
 Alas, things are not as easy as they look.
-OpenSMTPD has been developed fo OpenBSD, and while there are ports to Linux, getting the latest stack up and running is not totally trivial.
+OpenSMTPD has been developed for OpenBSD, and while there are ports to Linux, getting the latest stack up and running is not totally trivial.

 ## The First Attempt